Presage-Security/SmartSpectra-iOS-App/README.md

 ## Known Bugs
-- Will sometimes crash on initial launch after accepting camera permissions
 - HRV is not returning
-- Back button on measurement view is not working
+- First measurement might have lower accuracy for metrics due to a camera settings issue.
+Subsequent measurements camera performs correctly.